 It’s back to basics with this article.
-Test your own knowledge as we take you through the fundamentals you need to know – for when you want to fix a specific part of your watch or just jazz it up.
+Test your own knowledge as we take you through the fundamentals you need to know – for when you want to fix a specific part of a watch or just jazz it up.

-1. Case
+1. Watch Case

 An outer covering to the watch.
-The case consists the middle, back and crystal.
+The case consists of the middle, back and crystal.
 Commonly made out of steel, this part of the watch can also be made of other materials such as plastic, ceramic, titanium or gold – for the more luxurious watches.

 2. Bezel